gostosohub/cypress-api-zero-project/README.md

 This project is all about learning api testing using cypress.

-## Create a project and Install Cypress
+## Create a project and install Cypress
   1. Create a empty directory of the project name
   2. Open it in the IDE and open the terminal
   3. Run `npm init`.
 It will create `package.json`.